katatafish5/docker_netskopesumo/README.md

-# Sumo Netskope Colector Docker Image
+# Sumo Netskope Collector Docker Image
-## A Dockerfile that runs your SumoLogic Netskope collector
+## A Docker container that runs your SumoLogic Netskope collector

 The Dockerfile above runs the following:
 - Python 3.7 in Debian Strech